lightningstorch/Embedded_Wetter_Station/README.md

 ## License
 © 2025 Manuel Spiss, Mario Howegger und Daniel Rockenschaub.
-This project is licensed under the [NAME DER LIZENZ] License.
+This project is licensed under the GPLv3 License.
 Further details on licensing can be found in the [LICENSE](LICENSE) file.

 ### Third-Party-License
 This project uses libraries and dependencies that are each subject to their own licenses.
 In order to comply with these license conditions, the corresponding license texts must be provided.
 A complete overview of all third-party licenses can be found in [THIRD_PARTY_LICENSES.md](https://github.com/lightningstorch/Embedded_Wetter_Station/blob/main/THIRD_PARTY_LICENSES.md).